Defence Re-Election

 Re-Election of Exclusive Jurisdiction Offences

 Offences of exclusive jurisdiction are presumptively elected as trial by judge and jury.[1]
-Section 473 permits an exclusive jurisdiction offence to be re-elected as trial by superior court judge-alone trial with the consent of the Crown.
+Section 473 permits an exclusive jurisdiction offence to be re-elected as trial by a superior court judge-alone trial with the consent of the Crown.

 Trial without jury